Data Governance vs. Data Management — What's the Difference?

 So, it required purely technical roles, such as a data engineer, architect, or database administrator (DBA).

-Data governance vs. data management #3: The technology
+Difference #3: The technology

 So, data governance tools are used to document these rules and incorporate them for data assets across the organization.
 This includes data dictionaries and glossaries, data catalogs, etc.